 Bobbins are the little round thread holders that go into the bottom of the sewing machine.
 They feed the thread onto the bottom side of the fabric.

-It’s great to have a bunch of machine bobbins on hand that are pre-filled, and ready for your sewing projects.
-Bobbins are cheap and some come with handy cases to keep things nice and organised.
+It’s great to have a bunch of machine bobbins on hand that are pre-filled and ready for your sewing projects.
+Bobbins are cheap, and some come with handy cases to keep things nice and organised.

 Sewing Machine Needles

-Get yourself a few packs of universal machine needles so if you break your machine needle halfway through a project you have spares waiting for you.
+Get yourself a few packs of universal machine needles so if you break your machine needle halfway through a project, you have spares waiting for you.

-Universal sewing needles mean you can pop them into any domestic sewing machine and they should work fine.
+Universal sewing needles mean you can pop them into any domestic sewing machine, and they should work fine.

 sewing machine needles

-There are also different needle weights depending on what type of fabric you are sewing.
-Most fabrics will sew fine with a standard needle size but specialised fabrics like thick denim or delicate silk will require different needle sizes.
-This article on needle sizes by Treasurie is filled with lots of helpful information.
+There are also different needle weights depending on the fabric you are sewing.
+Most fabrics will sew fine with a standard needle size, but specialised fabrics like thick denim or delicate silk require different needle sizes.

-Weights
+Paper Weights

-If you are pinning paper patterns to fabric, sometimes weird folds can occur and you end up cutting out some pattern pieces with random jut outs.
+If you are pinning paper patterns to fabric, sometimes weird folds can occur, and you end up cutting out some pattern pieces with random jut-outs.

 pattern weights for sewing